ledpup/ClimateExplorer/blog/_posts/2023-07-25-temperature-anomaly.markdown

 ## Normalisation and anomalies

 An anomaly is anything that is *not normal*.
+To calculate an anomaly, we need to *decide* what is "normal" and we call that process [normalisation](https://en.wikipedia.org/wiki/Normalization).
+Normalisation is a common process in [statistics](https://en.wikipedia.org/wiki/Normalization_(statistics)), [audio processing](https://en.wikipedia.org/wiki/Audio_normalization) and has various applications in computing.
+Whenever we have a set of related numbers, we can normalise them.

 In climate science, a temperature anomaly has a specific meaning and method for calculation.
 The [National Oceanic and Atmospheric Administration](https://www.noaa.gov/) (NOAA) explain it as:

 > [...] the difference from an average, or *baseline*, temperature.
 The baseline temperature is typically computed by averaging 30 or more years of temperature data.
 [Anomalies vs. Temperature](https://www.ncei.noaa.gov/access/monitoring/dyk/anomalies-vs-temperature)

-To calculate an anomaly, we need to *decide* what is "normal" and we call that process [normalisation](https://en.wikipedia.org/wiki/Normalization).
-Normalisation is a common process in [statistics](https://en.wikipedia.org/wiki/Normalization_(statistics)), [audio processing](https://en.wikipedia.org/wiki/Audio_normalization) and has various applications in computing.
-Whenever we have a set of related numbers, we can normalise them.

 ### Simple normalisation

+A simple normalisation approach could be applied to normalise a series of numbers.
 For example, given the numbers of 3, 7, 5, 2, and 12, we could normalise them using the following method:

 1. Find the highest value (12 in this example)
 2. Divide all values by the highest